 More than half a century ago, iconic duo Simon and Garfunkel re-popularized the folk song Scarborough Fair.
 The lyrics set to an English melody that dates back to Medieval times include the words, “parsley, sage, rosemary, and thyme.”
 And when scientists embarked on a study to research the effects of fruits, vegetables, and herbs on bone health, they appropriately decided to name their work the Scarborough Fair Study.

 Back in 2013, researchers in New Zealand launched the Scarborough Fair Study to assess the effect of a diet high in fruits, vegetables, and herbs on bone health.
 The study confirmed that these simple dietary changes reduce bone turnover, inflammation, and urinary calcium excretion.
-This further confirms the nutritional protocol of the Save Our Bones Program.
+This further confirms the nutritional protocol of the Osteoporosis Reversal Program.

 Today we’ll take an in-depth look at the Scarborough Fair Study, including the specific foods that were included in it, and more.